PhD Student Profiles

 Curriculum Vita (PDF)

-Ashlie received a BS in HDFS from the University of Missouri in 2002 and a MS in Marriage and Family Therapy from Kansas State University in 2004.
+Sarah received a BA in Psychology from the University of Missouri in 2008 and a MA in Human Development and Family Studies from the University of Missouri in 2012.
 She is currently working toward a PhD in Human Environmental Sciences.

-Graham received a BS in Personal Financial Planning from the University of Missouri in 2006 and a MA in Family Studies from the University of Missouri in 2008.
-He is currently working toward a PhD in Human Environmental Sciences.
+Lindsey received a BS in Child and Family Development from Missouri State University in 2008 and a MEd in Educational and Counseling Psychology from the University of Missouri in 2012.
+She is currently working toward a PhD in Human Environmental Sciences.

 Sarah received a BS in Psychology from the University of Pittsburgh in 2013.
 She is currently working toward a MS/PhD in Human Environmental Sciences.